nneubacher/nneubacher.github.io/README.md

-# Blog from Niklas Heidloff - heidloff.net
+# Blog from Nikolas Neubacher

-This repo contains the blog from [Niklas Heidloff](https://heidloff.net), both the blog application as well as the blog data.
+This repo contains my blog forked from [Niklas Heidloff](https://heidloff.net), both the blog application as well as the blog data.

 <kbd><img src="assets/img/2023/01/IMG_2075.JPG" /></kbd>